Videography Price and Videographer Rates

 With one of the most competitive videography pricing for filming and editing, AD.JUST will adapt to your pricing expectations and provide you with high-quality team.
 On this page, you can obtain Video Production Rate Card, check our Videographer day rates, and request custom quote for video to lock down your video production cost!

-The demand for a professional video makers team is high, as well as a risk to fail the project due to lack of film crew expertise.
-Therefore, we want to make you sure we can engage high-class specialists of any kind for a successful production.
+The demand for a professional videographers team is high, as well as a risk to fail the project due to lack of film crew expertise.
+Therefore, we want to make you sure we can engage high-class videographers of any kind for a successful production.

 Video production Rate card for Events in Los Angeles, Las Vegas, San Diego.
-Videography rate includes Camera + Videographers price per day for footage producing only (not including post-production, insurance fees, travel expenses).
+Event videography rate includes Camera + Videographers price per day for raw footage production only (not including post-production, insurance fees, travel fees).